QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 This is useful when some additional configuration is intended to be defined on the basis of the parent template.

-Any modification to the parent template also applies somewhere inherits the template.
+Any modification to the parent template also applies where the template is inherited.
-Care MUST be taken when making changes to the parent templates.

 ## The "stmt-extend" Metadata

-Template inheritance is flagged by declaring the metadata object called "stmt-extend".
+Template inheritance is indicated by declaring the metadata object called "stmt-extend".

 If the template is inherited by a top-level node in the data tree, the metadata object is added to that specific node.
-Server MUST igore any metadata objects added to the node that is not a top-level node.
+Server MUST ignore any "stmt-extend" metadata annotations added to the node that is not a top-level node.

 If the template is inherited by other templates, the metadata object is added to